mzazon/awesome-cloud-projects/aws/hipaa-compliant-healthcare-analytics/hipaa-compliant-healthcare-analytics.md

 4. **Create Lambda Function for Analytics**:

    This analytics function processes healthcare data to generate clinical insights and reports.
 It demonstrates how to query FHIR data from HealthLake and perform aggregations to support clinical decision-making and population health analytics.
+The function scales automatically based on data volume and generates structured reports for clinical teams.

    ```bash
    # Create Lambda function for analytics